 - Consider obtaining a certification or license if your role requires it.
 For example, if you want to become a licensed clinical psychologist, you will need to complete a doctoral degree and pass a licensure exam.

-- Look for job opportunities in universities, research institutions, government agencies, non-profit organizations, the private sector, hospitals, and healthcare centers, clinics and private practice, or other relevant organizations.
+- Look for job opportunities in universities, research institutions, government agencies, non-profit organizations, the private sector, hospitals, healthcare centers, clinics, private practice, or other relevant organizations.

 - Be prepared to continuously learn and adapt as new theories, technologies, and methodologies are developed in the field.